Starring: Jeffrey Combs, Barbara Crampton and Jonathan Fuller

-A family with a troubled past comes to Italy to visit an inherited Medieval Castle from a distant relative who bit the dust after whipping something nearly to death. (oh the irony!)
-A traumatized father (Reanimator star, Jeffrey Combs) and his wife (Chopping Mall's Barbara Crampton) had grown distant to one another after losing their son to a car crash years ago, an accident that had also blinded their daughter.
+A family with a troubled past comes to Italy, visiting an inherited Medieval Castle from a distant relative who bit the dust after whipping something nearly to death.
+(Oh, the irony!)
+This bunch includes a traumatized father (Re-Animator (1985) star Jeffrey Combs) and his wife (Chopping Mall (1986)'s Barbara Crampton), both grown distant to one another after losing their son to a car crash years ago, an accident that also blinded their daughter who they tagged along in this trip.

-Castle Freak deserved it's cult status and more; depressing, intense and a shocking monster-slasher movie with a lot of black heart, it's a good look back to the good ole' years of simplistic 80s horror despite being a 90s release.
+Castle Freak (1995) deserved its cult status and more; depressing, intense and a shocking monster-slasher movie with a lot of black heart, it's a good look back to the good ole' years of simplistic Gothic horror.

 1 boy killed in car accident (implied in flashback)